Search

 Participants in the program may achieve one of two Griffith University digitally badged micro-credential – a Certificate of Water Leadership or a Certificate of Water Leadership (Excellence).

-In short, a Certificate of Excellence micro-credential is awarded when participants complete all elements of the program (see Table 1).
-A standard Certificate micro-credential is awarded when participants just complete the core elements of the program (e.g. the training, 360-degree feedback, an individual leadership development plan, etc.).
+In short, a Certificate of Excellence micro-credential is awarded when participants complete all elements of the program (including the minimum number of optional online workshops).
+A standard Certificate micro-credential is awarded when participants just complete the most impactful elements of the program (e.g. the two intensives, an individual leadership development plan, at least 2 coaching sessions, and a Reflection Report).
+In most years, 100% of the program’s participants earn the highest level of credential.

 Micro-credential certificates are issued in the form of digital badges granted through Credly.